The arrow points to the Incline that hardy

 The view out my desk window is forest-y.

-After we got settled in this afternoon we were finally able to relax
+After we got settled in this afternoon we relaxed and started to get

 inside -- we're weather weenies.
 (When we could run it didn't